 The landscape of teaching and learning has changed following pandemic learning.
 While we recognize that students are still exhibiting both learning and social-emotional challenges, staff and leaders at Allendale Public Schools are well-prepared to support their needs.
-While much of this is a natural part of our existing approaches to support our APS students, the inclusion of additional support staff for the 2022-2023 school year should help to provide individualized, meaningful, and appropriate socio-emotional support for our students.
+While much of this is a natural part of our existing approaches to support our APS students, the inclusion of additional support staff for the 2022-2023 school year has helped to provide individualized, meaningful, and appropriate socio-emotional support for our students.

-APS will continue providing additional services to our students and families through OCSN staff at the ECC, Evergreen and the middle school.
+There are some meaningful programs that will continue to serve our students and their families.
+APS will continue OCSN at the ECC, Evergreen and the middle school, which provides resources for our students and families.

 Expanding counseling support for students in grades 6-12, an additional 1.0 FTE in social work has been added.
-These positions require counseling staff to spend more time working on social-emotional needs of students whether it is through 1:1 counseling, or working with small groups of students.

-For 2022/2023, APS will begin working with the Developmental Enhancement Behavioral Health (DEBH) organization to provide trauma training to all K-12 staff, and to facilitate case studies providing staff with coaching on how to intervene effectively with students who are experiencing trauma that is impacting their learning in the classroom.
+These positions require counseling staff to spend more time working on socialemotional needs of students whether it is through 1:1 counseling, or working with small groups of students.
+This year, APS began working with the Developmental Enhancement Behavioral Health (DEBH) organization to provide trauma training to all K-12 staff, and to facilitate case studies providing staff with coaching on how to intervene effectively with students who are experiencing trauma that is impacting their learning in the classroom.
 To build capacity in the APS staff, Allison Nelson from DEBH will facilitate a Train-the-Trainer series throughout the school year focusing on implementing trauma-responsive strategies.